kayoskmt/home/README.md

 git pull origin master # to make sure you have all updates first git push origin master
 ```

+This is what to do when you want update git hun repo!
 ```
 git fetch --all
 git reset --hard master